pupil-labs/pupil-docs/src/invisible/getting-started/analyse-recordings-in-pupil-cloud.md

 </div>

 Project Editor has three main parts.
 The left-hand sidebar shows recordings that are in the project.
 The center is a video player.
-The right sidebar shows events and sections.
+The right-hand sidebar shows events and sections.

 Now let’s go ahead and create an enrichment!